carpentries-incubator/python-novice-programming-gapminder/_episodes/01-intro.md

 To do anything useful with data, we need to assign its value to a _variable_.
 In Python, we can [assign]({{ page.root }}/reference.html#assign) a value to a [variable]({{ page.root }}/reference.html#variable), using the equals sign `=`.
-For example, we can track the weight of a patient who weighs 60 kilograms by assigning the value `60` to a variable `weight_kg`:
+For example we can capture the gross domestic power per capita for a country by assinging the value ? to a variable gdpPercapUSD:

 ~~~
-weight_kg = 60
+gdpPercapUSD = 2449
 ~~~
 {: .language-python}

-From now on, whenever we use `weight_kg`, Python will substitute the value we assigned to it.
+From now on, whenever we use `gdpPercapUSD`, Python will substitute the value we assigned to it.
 In layman's terms, **a variable is a name for a value**.

 In Python, variable names: